kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 automations, so be extremely careful here.
 -->

-Yes, `VolumeSnapshotLink` CRD can be used as a `DataSourceRef` for provisioning PV.
+Yes, `VolumeSnapshotLink` CRD can be used as a `DataSourceRef` for PVC.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?